twy80/toys/README.md

   - Simulation of dynamical systems described by differential equations

-  - SVD (Sinular Value Decomposition) and its relation to PCA (Principal Component Analysis)
+  - SVD (Singular Value Decomposition) and its relation to PCA (Principal Component Analysis)

   - SVD of an image file, which results in some sort of image